-And that's when my moment happened.
-I Googled, and of all the the writing communities that popped up, I clicked on The Word Cloud, run by The Writers' Workshop.
+My moment happened with a Google search for writing communities.
+Of all of those that popped up, I clicked on The Word Cloud, run by The Writers' Workshop.
 It was while exploring the main site I noticed a little green advert for something called The Greenhouse Funny Prize.
 I clicked the link, I read the rules, I noticed there were about 10 days before the competition deadline.

-I pondered it for an evening and asked Dan if the stories were funny enough (he said they were, but I couldn't help feeling he may be a little biased).
+I pondered it for an evening and asked Dan if my stories – now about an invisible kitten called Squishy McFluff – were funny enough (he said they were, but I couldn't help feeling he may be a little biased).
 I read and re-read them and thought, well why not?
 They were all just sitting there, after all.
 I only had to format the synopses and write the blurbs.
 It took me an hour, I pinged them all over.
 And then instantly regretted it.
 Oh no!
 How desperate did that look?!
 Sending six!
 I should have just picked one.
 I cringed at myself.

 Then having submitted them all I looked in more detail at The Greenhouse's website.
 It appeared, as a rule, they did not represent picture book authors.
 Neither did they represent poetry.
 And one of the judges, Leah Thaxton – who was Publishing Director at Egmont at the time – had discovered Andy Stanton's Mr Gum.
 Oh, lordy.

 I don't know if you have read any Mr Gum books, but they are seriously funny.
 I mean, there are bits of those books which have literally had me crying with laughter.

 McFluff is completely different, of course, but I think I decided right then I shouldn't get my hopes up.
 I forgot all about the competition.
 Chalk that up, I thought.

 But a few weeks later, I got one of the best calls of my life.
 I was told Squishy had been shortlisted, but then to discover he had won, well, I couldn't believe it.